MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 	- **Received headers section**: Displays the more important header properties and delivery time.
 Enables you to analyze the received headers and displays the longest delays quickly for each discovery of sources of message transfer delays.

 	- **Other headers section**: Enables you to quickly detect where the longest message transfer delays occurred.
-You can sort all headers by occurrence number, name or value.
+You can sort all headers by occurrence number, name, or value.

 	The primary problem in this example (see the **Other headers** section, Hop 1) is that the DNS domain of the email address **(@alt.none**) does not exist.
-While you purposely entered an invalid domain for purpose of this lab exercise, this error is normally caused by a typo in the recipient’s domain name that needs to be corrected to resolve the issue.
+While you purposely entered an invalid domain for the purpose of this lab exercise, this error is normally caused by a typo in the recipient’s domain name that needs to be corrected to resolve the issue.

 15. Select the **Clear** option that appears to the right of the **Analyze headers** button; this will reset the Message Header Analyzer window.